 - Prepare thorough, accurate, well-documented claims for submission to workers' compensation insurance companies and courts;

-- Negotiate with insurance companies and defense lawyers seeking settlements of our clients’ construction accident claims when possible;
+- Negotiate with insurance companies and defense lawyers, seeking verdicts and settlements of our clients' construction accident claims when possible;

-- Advocate for our clients in court hearings, mediations, arbitrations, and trials when necessary to achieve the financial outcomes they deserve.
+- Advocate for our clients in court hearings, mediations, arbitration, and trials when necessary to achieve the financial outcomes they deserve.

-- Make sure that our clients actually receive the money due to them in a settlement, judgment, or jury award.
+- Make sure that our clients actually receive the amount due to them in a settlement, judgment, or jury award.

 How much does a construction accident lawyer cost?

-Nothing, unless you settle or win your case.
+It costs nothing to retain a lawyer unless we settle or win your case.

 Experienced construction accident lawyers like Dolman Law Group Accident Injury Lawyers, PA, offer potential clients a free, no-risk case consultation with an experienced legal professional.
 In a consultation, victims of construction accidents can earn about their rights and how a lawyer may help them, and the lawyer can give those victims an initial read on whether they have a case.